BomBomBoss/EasyGasBot/readme.md

 - _docker-bot-local.yaml_ - to run only RabbitMQ and DB in containers.
 For local testing

 ## Script:
-_dockerw.sh_ - script with arguments to build jar, create image and run containers
+_./dockerw.sh_ - script with arguments to build jar, create image and run containers _./dockerw.sh push gas_ - to push station node to docker hub _./dockerw.sh push bot_ - to push bot node to docker hub